Chiuweiyu/IMDB_mid/README.md

 ```shell
 git clone https://github.com/Chiuweiyu/IMDB_mid.git
 ```
 2. Go to the `backend` and `frontend` dictionaries to start the project.
+Note that ***please check the README in `backend` first*** to start DB and backend, then start the frontend next; otherwise you will see errors in the terminal.